gabrielmicko/GraphQLWorkshopMaterial/README.md

 #### Hints:
 - Use the graphql-tools website for getting more help.
 - Your resolver for the Speakers will have a object attribute containing the speaker.
+- Pay attention that some speakers don't have any talks.

 #### Running the GraphQL server:
 ```bash